 Rev. Peter Barrow moved his family from Mississippi to Spokane, Washington in 1889.
 Almost immediately upon arriving, he began to involve himself politically and religiously in the city’s early life.

 Barrow settled in Vicksburg after the War and soon entered politics.
-He was elected to the Mississippi Legislature where he served two terms.
-After that period he could see the handwriting on the wall, so he decided to leave the South.
+He was elected to the Mississippi legislature where he served two terms.
+After that period, he could see the handwriting on the wall, so he decided to leave the South.

-Peter Barrow’s political activities included founding the John Logan Colored Republican Club, being nominated for political office by the Populist Party, and helping lead the Farmer’s Alliance Movement in Washington State.
-In 1890, he and his wife, along with several others, established Calvary Baptist Church, the oldest historically black church in Spokane, where Rev. Barrow served as pastor from 1895-1906.
+Peter Barrow’s political activities included founding the John Logan Colored Republican Club, being nominated for political office by the Populist Party, and helping lead the Farmer’s Alliance Movement in Washington.
+In 1890, he and his wife, along with several others, established Calvary Baptist Church, the oldest historically black church in Spokane, where Rev. Barrow served as pastor from 1895 to 1906.
 In July of 1902, he helped host the Third Annual State Convention of the Colored Baptist Church at Calvary, giving an evening address to the attendees.
 His life ended tragically, when, as his granddaughter related, “He was killed in a street car accident in Tacoma, where he had gone for a church convention.”
 But his legacy lives on in the congregation he founded, and in the Barrow family name, which is still inscribed on the cornerstone of Calvary Baptist Church.